Education & GPA

 Pro Tip

 Raising a 3.3 GPA to 3.5 requires bringing your grade average up by roughly half a letter grade.
-If you have 10 courses on record, you need about a 3.5 average on your next 5 courses to get there.
+With 10 courses on record, you need about a 3.5 average across your next 5 courses to reach that threshold.